Living rural in the city is great – you can do it, too.

 Here’s what happens to it in the environment:

-In an aerobic environment, the paper will biodegrade, and so will latex or linseed oil base paints — these will be digested by fungi and bacteria.
+In an aerobic environment, the paper biodegrades, and so will latex or linseed oil base paints — fungi and bacteria digest these.
 Even petro-chemical-derived paints biodegrade, but you can still find paints made in a traditional way.

 However, not a lot of landfills are aerobic environments, so… I don’t know how they’ll decompose.
-A lot of landfills produce methane – a harmful greenhouse gas, unless it’s harvested for biogas fuel.
+Landfills produce methane – a harmful greenhouse gas, unless the landfill company harvests it for biogas fuel.

-Keep in mind that biodegradation is a process that works on organic compounds; the minerals — like zinc and titanium — in the pigments stick around.
-And even if there was no other use for them than paint (there is, but whether they go from paint to other upon recycling…I don’t know), they can’t be mined again.
+Keep in mind that biodegradation is a process that works on organic compounds; the minerals — like zinc and titanium — in the coatings and the pigments stick around.
+Even if there was no other way to use them again than in paint (whether they get recovered from paint to use elsewhere is doubtful), trace elements cannot be recovered from the environment.
+They can’t be mined again.

 All of which is why it’s important to recycle old paint, and not throw it out.
 Particularly if you can’t be bothered dealing with lumpy paint!